How to Celebrate St. David’s Day in Wales?

-Planning to visit Wales and discover Cardiff in March?
-Don't miss St David's Day, celebrated by all Welsh people every 1st March.
-This national day commemorates the death of Saint David, the patron saint of Wales.
+If you plan to discover Cardiff in March, you shouldn't miss St David's Day!
+Celebrated by all Welsh people every 1st March, this national day commemorates the death of Saint David, the patron saint of Wales.
+Want to know more about Cardiff?
+Book your ticket for our Cardiff Discovery bus tour.

 A bit of history to know St David better